 Katie joined the TWP team at the end of 2016 as the Strategic Partnerships Manager.
 She holds a B.A. in Sociology and Political Science from Colorado State University and has worked to reestablish our Corporate Partnership program, Partners for a Sustainable Planet.
 Katie cultivates TWP’s business relationships and aims to reach mutually beneficial goals with the environment in mind.
 Her passion for community resilience, youth, and nature shines through in the partnerships she builds within our Fort Collins community, and even nationwide.
 When Katie isn’t in the office, you can find her on her yoga mat, drinking coffee, or camping and fishing with her family.

 Amanda joined the TWP team in 2009 as the Data and IT Manager.
 She has a B.S. in Natural Resource Management with a minor in Spatial Information Systems, a graduate certificate in Geographic Information Systems and is currently working on getting her B.S. in Computer Science.
 She has a passion for science and technology and enjoys having an opportunity to use her skills for good and not evil.
 When Amanda isn't querying the database, tinkering with our network, or staring at this website, she likes to work with her hands: sewing, knitting, or building things from her single-board computer.

-Kirsten is the Office Manager at Trees, Water & People.
+Kirsten is the Donor Relations and Outreach Manager at Trees, Water & People.
 Her lifelong passion for social justice and environmental issues are what drew her to the TWP team.
+Kirsten believes in the power of community and she works to foster this sense of empowerment among our incredible family of individual donors.
 She has a B.A. in Anthropology and Asian Studies from Beloit College, an M.A. in Asian Studies from the University of Hawaii, and she did her PhD work in Anthropology at the University of Toronto where she was a ChATSEA Fellow.
-She has spent over 15 years researching the social and environmental impacts of development projects in the upland agrarian regions of Indonesia.
+She has spent over 15 years researching the social and environmental impacts of development projects in the upland agrarian communities of Indonesia.
 She is excited to be “home” again working for an organization that makes positive and sustainable contributions to people’s livelihoods and our environment.

 Jenny Bramhall, Vice President